uncharted-causemos/wm-go/docs/maas_api.md

 # Resources
 Preferably we want to have all the resources for metadata in ES for easier searching/querying.
-Following resources are new or updated ones that would be needed by Causmos in addition to the existing ones current Maas api covers (eg. `Model` `Parameters`, `Concept Mapping` etc)
+Following resources are new or updated ones that would be needed by Causmos in addition to the existing ones current Maas api covers (eg. `Model` `Concept Mapping` etc)
 ## Datacube (ES)
 Datacube is basically aggregated metadata for the model output / indicator useful for faceting/searching.